Q: How do I find out how Congressman Franks voted on legislation I am interested in?

 Q: Does the Congressman offer internships in his Arizona and Washington, D.C. offices?

 A: Yes, Congressman Franks offers internships in all of his offices for undergraduate and graduate students as well as for recent graduates.
 For more information, please visit the internship section of this website, or contact the office at which you would be interested in serving as an intern.

 Q: How can I request a meeting with the Congressman or invite him to attend my event?

 A: For scheduling requests for events or meetings in Arizona , please contact the Congressman’s Glendale office at (623) 776-7911, or fax your requests to (623) 776-7832 .
 For meetings or events in Washington, D.C., please fax your request to (202) 225-4576 or visit this Web page on the site and fill out the form.

 Q: I have sent Congressman Franks a letter with my thoughts on an issue.
 How long will it be until I can expect a response?

 A: As you might imagine, Congressman Franks receives a large volume of mail and email.
-He does his very best to personally respond to each letter he receives as quickly as possible, but his response times can vary.
-Please allow up to four to six weeks to hear back from him.
+While we try to reply as quickly as possible, response times can vary.
+Please allow four to six weeks to hear back from our office.